 Stock up when items are on sale.
 You will find that many items go on sale multiple times a year and sometimes even more often than that.
 Look for these sales and buy as many as possible at a discounted price.

-SEE: Foods You Can Freeze and Those You Shouldn’t Refrigerate
+SEE: A List of Foods You Shouldn’t Refrigerate

 7. Go for the shopping cart.
 Avoid basket

 If you have to carry everything yourself, you’re going to spend more time at the store and less time shopping for deals.
 Use a shopping cart whenever possible and avoid checking out with a basket full of groceries if you don’t have to.

 Even research carried out by the Journal of Marketing Research claims that baskets encourage impulse buying because they make it harder to see what you’ve already bought and how much room is left in your cart.
 Shoppers with carts tend to spend less than those who use baskets or carts without dividers.